MicrosoftDocs/msteams-docs/msteams-platform/concepts/Cards/cards-reference.md

 | buttons | Array of action objects | Set of actions applicable to the current card.
 Maximum 6 |
 | tap | Action object | This action will be activated when the user taps on the card itself |

+### List card

+The list card has been added by Teams to provide functions beyond what the list collection can provide.
+The list card provides a scrolling list of items.

-### Office 365 Card
+### Office 365 card

 Supported in teams, not in bot framework.
-The Office 365 Connector card provides a more flexible layout with multiple sections, images, and fields.
+The Office 365 Connector card provides a flexible layout with multiple sections, images, and fields.

+The O365 card is the only card that supports proactive messaging.

 TBD - fill out the following with correct values